ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

 We verified the robustness of the code both for the total number of domains used and for the size of the communication streams from the managers (both to other managers and to their own workers).
-For the current work, the domain decomposition is limited to only separating by $\phi$-angle (as is shown in Figure \ref{fig:DoDec_sketch}).
-The $\phi$-slicing is the simplest to implement, minimalizes domain crossings and is optimal for maintaining (roughly) equal domain loads.
-As intra-node communication is more efficient, the data bundles between managers and workers are smaller than between managers on different nodes, hence the differently sized arrows to showcase this data bundle difference in Figure \ref{fig:MPIcomm}.
-As the worker-manager data bundles are smaller, there will be more of these bundles, also because every worker will have its own communication chain.
-The communication logic for the manager is shown in Figure \ref{fig:MPIcomm_manager}; the `multiplier' on line 11 corresponds to the size difference between the worker-to-manager data bundles and the manager-to-manager bundles.
+For the current work, the domain decomposition is limited to only separating by $\phi$-angle (as is shown in Figure~\ref{fig:DoDec_sketch}).
+The $\phi$-slicing is the simplest to implement, \txtred{minimizes} domain crossings\txtred{,} and is optimal for maintaining (roughly) equal domain loads. \txtred{Intra-node communication is more efficient, and thus data bundles between workers and managers are smaller than between two managers, which is represented by arrow size in Figure~\ref{fig:MPIcomm}}.

 The optimization of these bundle sizes depends quite strongly on the number of cores available on a node, the number of domains and to a lesser degree on the total number of rays that will be used in the radiative transfer.
-For the model shown here, nodes with 128 cores each were used, and the model was split into four domains as Figures \ref{fig:DoDec_sketch} and \ref{fig:MPIcomm} also indicate.
-For manager-to-worker communication, a bundle size of 65536 ($=2^{16}$, `size' on line 12 in Figure \ref{fig:MPIcomm_manager}) was chosen, while manager-to-manager data bundles are 24 times larger, i.e. the manager cores can receive 24 data bundles from their workers before they initiate data transfer to the target node, and when they receive data from another manager they split this back down into 24 smaller bundles to hand back to their own workers (the `multiplier' on line 11 in Figure \ref{fig:MPIcomm_manager}).
-Several different sizes for both the worker-to-manager bundle size as well as the node multiplier were tested, with an overview given in Table \ref{tab:bundle_sizes_data}.
+For manager-to-worker communication, a bundle size of 65536 ($=2^{16}$) was chosen, while manager-to-manager data bundles are 24 times larger, i.e. the manager cores can receive 24 data bundles from their workers before they initiate data transfer to the target node, and when they receive data from another manager they split this back down into 24 smaller bundles to hand back to their own workers. \txtred{Some details on the testing of these bundles sizes is shown in Appendix~\ref{app:bundletesting}.}

-As shown by the timing differences in Table \ref{tab:bundle_sizes_data}, there is no monotonic relation between the bundle size and multiplier together.
-Generally, too small of a bundle leads to too much communication and this drags down the efficiency, while having too small of a multiplier instigates too many (smaller) communication streams between the different nodes.
-Several setup achieved very similar outcomes; however, a full 3D grid might send around a factor 100 more rays than used in the trial runs, and when more total rays are send, larger bundle sizes become preferred.
-As such, we opted for 65536 for the current setup, but this number is flexible.
-We tested several different node multipliers to accompany this bundle size, and settled on 24x as this was the fastest overall by a small margin, while also having one of the smallest $\delta$t `flushing' times.